MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Configuration, Authentication, and Logic Flaws.md

 Whitebox
 1. Spider at each authentication level as separate sitemaps (saved)
 2. Attempt to access with a lower level (not just pages, but functions - javascript -forms)

+> **Mass Assignment**

+If scaffolding code is used without whitelisting attributes:

+{% highlight ruby %}
+#Creates a new user with all the attributes set to the values that got transmitted.
+@user = User.new(params[:user])
+{% endhighlight %}

+Then you may be able to do something like:

+{% highlight ruby %}
+#Attacker intercepts request and makes himself admin
+params[:user] = { name: 'Evil', email: 'evil@example.com', description: 'I am an admin soon', admin: true}
+{% endhighlight %}